Massage Therapy

 Restriction: admitted to UNM-Taos Integrative Massage Therapy Program.

-This course will build on medical massage fundamentals learned in MAS250.
-Students will learn and apply hydrotherapy, energy, oriental medicine, sports massage, contraindications and disease education.
+This course will provide the opportunity for students to refine their understanding of deep tissue and medical massage fundamentals as well as an opportunity to practice.
+Students will continue developing their skills in deep tissue massage.
+Students will learn application of hydrotherapy, energy techniques, introduction to oriental medicine, sports massage, contraindications and disease education.
 Other massage modalities may be explored at the discretion of the instructor.
 Students will work on each other in a safe, supportive, and professional environment.

 MAS 252.
 MASSAGE THERAPHY III.
 (3)